rohanleach4/kickstart-css/README.md

 This is a Kickstarter for a CSS theme that can be used for rapid prototypes.
 Only HTML5 semantic elements are used.

-This repro uses HTML5 Boilerplate for its structure.
-The only file needed is:
+This repro uses HTML5 Boilerplate for its structure and takes advantage of its normalize.css and main.css These can be found in the css folder.

- css/kickstarter.css

-add this to the top of your css file or include it in your html file.

 ## Getting Started